basant20415/Graduation_Project/README.md

 # ADVANCED ROAD SAFETY SYSTEM BASED ON V2V AND V2C

+This repository contains all the necessary knowledge to build our graduation project on Embedded Linux.
+The project is organized into three main folders: vehicle to vehicle communication, vehicle to cloud communication, and openstreetmap.

+## Software Development Life Cycle (SDLC)

-## 🔁 1.
+### 🔁 1.
 Requirements Analysis

 Goal: Detect road damages and send alerts to nearby cars, the cloud (government), and visualize on a map.

-Stakeholders: Smart car users,Non smart car users ,government agencies.
+Stakeholders: Smart car users, non-smart car users ,government agencies.

-###Functional Requirements:
+#### Functional Requirements:

-Detect potholes/cracks/fainted paintings/any object using YOLOv12.
+Detect potholes, cracks, faded road markings, and other road objects using YOLOv12.

 Send alerts to: